wpmoore2/ACM-NCSU.github.io/about.md

 minded individuals who seek to expand their potential.

-At [North Carolina State University](http://ncsu.edu), the student chapters of these two organizations are combined (with two sets of officers) and serve students as a joint body, the NCSU Student ACM/AITP.
+At [North Carolina State University](http://ncsu.edu), the student chapters of these two organizations are combined and serve students as a joint body, the NCSU Student ACM/AITP.
 As an active part of the Computer Science Department here at NC State, ACM/AITP provides opportunities throughout the year for students to get involved in their department and learn about the exciting